-No problem, let’s take it from the top, starting from what is on-boarding to what are the mobile app onboarding best practices for 2020.
+No problem, let’s take it from the top, starting from what is on-boarding to what are the best onboarding practices for 2020.

 App Onboarding is an efficient method used by organizations to enable users to comprehend your app and its functions.
 It is a walkthrough process or a tutorial that is meant to help users interact with the app and easily figure out what that particular app does and what they can achieve by continuing to use it.

 Essentially, it is a series of screens that guide users through the app’s interface.
-Now, the onboarding screens typically have three purposes for which they are being used rigorously:
+Now, the mobile app onboarding screens typically have three purposes for which they are being used rigorously: